SpringSaLaDpy/SpringSaLaDpy_demo/README.md

 ## Source Code

-For the source code for the SpringSaLaDpy package can be found here: https://github.com/SpringSaLaDpy/package
+The source code for the SpringSaLaDpy package can be found here: https://github.com/SpringSaLaDpy/package